 Great interior; steering and handling almost feels like a car; impressive array of technology

-It's hard to go wrong with any 2018 Silverado provided you buy the truck that's right for you.
-In other words: Don't get a bare-bones WT model if you'll spend most of your time hauling your family around town.
+It's hard to go wrong with any 2016 Silverado, provided you buy the truck that's right for you.
+In other words: don't get a bare-bones WT model if you'll spend most of your time hauling your family around town.
 Likewise, don't get a High Country if you'll be driving to job sites.
 For us, the right truck is somewhere in the middle: an LT, or possibly an LTZ, with Chevy's high-tech MyLink system.
 And we'd go with the Crew Cab model to maximize practicality.
+Find a Chevrolet Silverado 1500 for sale

-Like all full-size trucks, the 2018 Chevrolet Silverado 1500 is offered with a wide array of body-style configurations, engine choices, drivetrain options and bed sizes.
+Like all full-size trucks, the Silverado 1500 is offered with a wide array of body style configurations, engine choices, drivetrain options and bed sizes.
 We've simplified it here for shoppers interested in buying a Silverado, but choosing the truck that's right for you will involve more than just picking a trim level.

 Base-level Silverado models use the WT designation, for Work Truck.
-Starting at $28,880, the WT includes only the basics, like power locks, cruise control, air conditioning, vinyl upholstery, MyLink infotainment with 7-in touchscreen audio, six speakers, Bluetooth, a rear backup camera and Apple CarPlay and Android Auto compatibility.
-Also standard are HID headlights, a locking rear tailgate and 17-in painted steel wheels.
+Starting at $28,100, the WT includes only the basics, like power locks, cruise control, air conditioning, vinyl upholstery and an AM/FM stereo with a USB input, but no CD player.

-Drivers who upgrade to the LS ($31,405) get power mirrors, power windows, keyless entry, GM's OnStar system with 4G LTE Wi-Fi and chrome front and rear bumpers.
+Drivers who upgrade to the LS ($30,100) get power mirrors, power windows, keyless entry, GM's OnStar system with 4G LTE Wi-Fi, Bluetooth audio and phone connectivity, a CD player and an entry-level version of Chevrolet's MyLink system with a 4.2-inch center screen.

-Shoppers who step up to the LT ($35,105) get features like steering-wheel audio controls, alloy wheels, an EZ Lift and Lower tailgate, SiriusXM, a leather-wrapped steering wheel and cloth upholstery.
-The LT also offers more options than the WT and LS, including features like an alarm, a lane-departure warning system, low-speed autonomous emergency braking and a forward-collision alert system.
+Shoppers who step up to the LT ($34,200) get features like steering wheel audio controls, alloy wheels, a 6-speaker stereo, a leather-wrapped steering wheel and cloth upholstery.
+The LT also offers more options than the WT and LS, including features like an alarm, a lane-departure warning system, a rearview camera and a forward-collision alert system.

-The luxury-oriented LTZ ($45,060) is the next trim in the Silverado's lineup.
-Only offered in Double Cab or Crew Cab body styles, the LTZ includes 18-in alloy wheels, leather upholstery, heated front seats, a remote starter, a power-sliding rear window, a memory system for the mirrors and seats, a rearview camera and an 8-in color touchscreen for the Chevrolet MyLink infotainment system.
+The luxury-oriented LTZ ($42,400) is the next trim in the Silverado's lineup.
+Only offered in Double Cab or Crew Cab body styles, the LTZ includes 18-in alloy wheels, leather upholstery, heated front seats, a remote starter, a power sliding rear window, a memory system for the mirrors and seats, a rearview camera and an 8-in color touchscreen for the Chevrolet MyLink infotainment system.

 If you're interested in options, the Silverado has quite a few.
-Additional extras include a power sunroof, a navigation system, cooled seating, wireless device charging, power-adjustable pedals, a heated steering wheel and safety features like forward-collision alert, low-speed emergency braking, automatic high beams and a lane-departure warning system.
+Additional extras include a power sunroof, a navigation system, cooled seating, wireless device charging, power-adjustable pedals, a heated steering wheel and safety features like forward-collision alert, automatic high beams and a lane-departure warning system.

 |Basic||3 Years/36,000 Miles|